Tri-state area prepares for weekend winter storm

 It has been over 690 days since New York City has seen any major snowfall, according to PIX11 meteorologists.
 The last recorded major snowfall in Central Park was on Feb.
 13, 2022.

+Gov. Kathy Hochul warned New Yorkers on Friday to expect a foot of snow in areas north of New York City starting late Saturday and continuing into Sunday.
 The city is expected to get mostly rain, while some areas north and west will be seeing snow.
+The highest snowfall rates could reach one to two inches per hour, overnight from Saturday into Sunday, Hochul said.

 Officials across different areas said they’re preparing for the storm by getting the plows ready, heading to the salt barns to load up and pre-treating roads that can turn into icy danger zones.